Alfred de Vigny

-Alfred Victor, Comte de Vigny (/fr/; 27 March 1797 – 17 September 1863) was a French poet and early French Romanticist.
+Alfred Victor, Comte de Vigny (/fr/; 27 March 1797 – 17 September 1863) was a French poet and an early French Romanticist.
 He also produced novels, plays, and translations of Shakespeare.

 Biography

 Vigny was born in Loches (a town to which he never returned) to an aristocratic family.
 His father was a 60-year-old veteran of the Seven Years' War who died before Vigny's 20th birthday; his mother, 20 years younger, was a strong-willed woman who was inspired by Rousseau and took personal responsibility for Vigny's early education.
 His maternal grandfather, the Marquis de Baraudin, had served as commodore with the royal navy.

 Vigny grew up in Paris, and attended preparatory studies for the École Polytechnique at the Lycée Bonaparte, obtaining a good knowledge of French history and the Bible before developing an "inordinate love for the glory of bearing arms".

 As was the case for every noble family, the French Revolution diminished the family's circumstances considerably.
 After Napoléon's defeat at Waterloo, a Bourbon, Louis XVIII, the brother of Louis XVI, was restored to authority, and in 1814 Vigny enrolled in one of the privileged aristocratic companies of the Maison du Roi (king's guard) as a second lieutenant.